An exact multiple-time-step variational formulation for the committor and the transition rate: Discussion Conclusions

-Finally, the variational methods considered in the present study assume detailed balance and equilibrium sampling (or equilibrium reweighting).
-Theoretical~\cite{cheng2024td} and empirical~\cite{strahan_long-time-scale_2021,strahan_predicting_2023} evidence indicates that data distributed according to the equilibrium distribution are not sufficient to accurately learn rare-event statistics.
-The schemes proposed in Ref.~\citenum{strahan_predicting_2023} and Ref.~\citenum{strahan_inexact_2023} allow both non-equilibrium data distributions and irreversible dynamics, and have shown promise on several benchmark problems.
-However, these schemes have tradeoffs relative to the scheme proposed in this article.
+The schemes proposed in Ref.~\citenum{strahan_predicting_2023} and Ref.~\citenum{strahan_inexact_2023} allow both arbitrary non-equilibrium data distributions and irreversible dynamics, and have shown promise on several benchmark problems.
+However, these schemes have tradeoffs relative to the variational one proposed in this article.
 The method proposed in Ref.~\citenum{strahan_predicting_2023} requires a trajectory dataset with multiple short forward simulations for every initial configuration, and the method proposed in Ref.~\citenum{strahan_inexact_2023} uses a training procedure that is not the gradient of any loss function when the data are non-equilibrium or the dynamics are irreversible, which can complicate training.
-Developing a method that combines the strengths of all of these approaches remains an open problem.
+Developing a method that combines the strengths of the short-trajectory approaches with the variational ones remains an open problem.